smaht-dac/pipelines-docs/docs/pipelines/duplicates_illumina.md

 ## Implementation with Sentieon

 The pipeline implementation uses Sentieon LocusCollector to calculate duplicate metrics per library and the Dedup algorithm to mark duplicate reads in the BAM file.
-Currently, the pipeline is using Sentieon version 202308.01, corresponding to Picard 2.9.0.
+The pipeline is using Sentieon version 202308.01, corresponding to Picard 2.9.0.
 Both algorithms combined are equivalent to the MarkDuplicates algorithm in Picard.

 ##### Detect and mark duplicate reads (Picard equivalent)